Skip to Main Content

 Full coverage

 State Farm distinguishes itself in Phoenix through its emphasis on personalized service, facilitated by its extensive network of local agents.
-As the largest car insurance provider in the U.S. by market share, State Farm's reputation for exceptional customer service is reflected in its top ranking for overall customer satisfaction in the Southwest region in the latest J.D.
+As the largest car insurance provider in the U.S. by market share, State Farm's reputation for exceptional customer service is reflected in its above-average customer satisfaction ranking in the Southwest region in the latest J.D.
 Power auto insurance study.
 This acclaim extends to its claims satisfaction and digital tools, highlighting the insurer's commitment to a seamless customer experience.
 While State Farm's premiums may be on the higher side, the value it offers through personalized service and the convenience of local agencies could be particularly appealing for those who prioritize direct interactions and support.
 However, the absence of accident forgiveness as an option for customers without long-standing relationships with the insurer (less than nine years) and its above-average rates in Phoenix suggest that State Farm's offerings might be more suited to those who value service quality over the lowest possible rates.

 Scores and Ratings